dpnpinto/PintoWay/readme.md

 # Pinto Way

-## Just geting some wayland to my personal taste
+## Just geting some wayland to my personal minimalist taste
 Software that maybe will use

 * WM - (River)[https://codeberg.org/river/river]